Deportation Lawyer Serving All Of Minnesota

 Theft, drunk driving and domestic assault may not be considered serious crimes.
-But they are taken very seriously by the U.S. Citizenship and Immigration Service (USCIS).
+However, they are taken very seriously by the U.S. Citizenship and Immigration Service (USCIS).
 Minor criminal offenses can become a major problem for immigrants.
 A conviction can lead to deportation proceedings and removal from the United States.

-Many immigrants do not realize the immigration consequences of criminal charges or make the mistake of pleading guilty to a deportable crime.
+Many immigrants living in Minnesota do not realize the immigration consequences of criminal charges or make the mistake of pleading guilty to a deportable crime.
 Our immigration attorneys at KB Law PLLC have experience with these “crimmigration” cases.
 We can defend you in immigration court to fight for your right to remain in the United States.

 Do not wait!
 Get help today.

-You Need A “Crimmigration” Lawyer
+You Need A ‘Crimmigration’ Lawyer

 Bad things happen when criminal law overlaps with immigration law.